kmbhm1/supabase-pydantic/docs/to-do.md

 - [ ] Add example Makefile command
 - [ ] Test with other conn methods (e.g., supabase secret key)
 - [ ] Integrage pyproject.toml
+- [ ] Separate nullable and non-nullable columns in models in a better way